Students 4 Best Evidence: "A network for students' interest in evidence-based health care."

 Diagnosis | Specific disease or condition | Diagnostic test or procedure | Standard of care | Measurable results of test/procedure utility/sensitivity/odds ratio | RCT or Cohort Study |

-Prognosis | Duration & sensitivity of main prognostic factor or clinical problem | Typically time related | Typically not applicable | Mortality rates or rates of disease progression | Cohort Study and/or Case-Control Series |
+Prognosis | Duration & sensitivity of the main prognostic factor or clinical problem | Typically time-related | Typically not applicable | Mortality rates or rates of disease progression | Cohort Study and/or Case-Control Series |

-Etiology | Risk factors, health disorders, medical history | Strength/dose/duration of intervention or exposure (risk factor) of interest | Typically not applicable | Mortality rates or rates of disease progression | Cohort Study |
+Etiology | Risk factors, health disorders, and medical history | Strength/dose/duration of intervention or exposure (risk factor) of interest | Typically not applicable | Mortality rates or rates of disease progression | Cohort Study |

 Source: https://canberra.libguides.com/c.php?g=599346&p=4149722